Sulfite Sensitivity

 Q 5: Do people who react to sulfites need to avoid sulfates or sulfur?

 People who react to sulfites do not need to avoid sulfates or sulfur.
 Some medications have a sulfate component (such as morphine sulfate), and most soaps and shampoos contain compounds such as sodium lauryl sulfate.
-These are do not cause reactions in sulfite-sensitive people.
+These do not cause reactions in sulfite-sensitive people.
 Elemental sulfur which is used in gardening may cause difficulty breathing if inhaled but this is not only a problem for sulfite-sensitive people.

 Q 6: How is sulfite sensitivity diagnosed?